The species of mosquito that transmits Zika is the same as the mosquito that transmits Dengue, Chikungunya and Yellow Fever.2

 How do you get Zika virus?

 By being bitten by infected mosquitoes which carry the virus.
-The disease can also be caught through sex with an infected partner.2
+The disease can also be caught through sex with an infected partner or from mother to baby during pregnancy.2

 -